-Organic leads are prospects who find your company by searching for a product, service or question in a search engine, rather than directly visiting your URL or clicking on PPC ad.
+Let’s start with thinking about who you are going after.
+Organic leads are prospects who find your company by searching for a product, service, or question in a search engine, rather than directly visiting your URL or clicking on a PPC ad.
 These leads and prospects often don't know about your product or service before they do an online search.

 Today, we use Google (and other search engines) as a way to answer all of our questions.
-Whether it's the name of an actor, how to change a setting on my phone or how to solve complex business problems, I know that Dr. Google will have the answer.
+Whether it's the name of an actor or how to solve complex business problems, we know that Dr. Google will have the answer.
 And, as marketers, we're hoping that Dr. Google will prescribe information on our website as a treatment for the searcher.
-That's why companies fight to reach the top of SERPs (search engine results pages) — we want their attention!
+That's why companies fight to reach the top of SERPs (search engine results pages)—we want their attention!

 So how do you get to the top of these results?
 And furthermore, how do you get visitors to take action on your site?